emreyoruk15/DSA_210_Term_Project/README.md

 ## Importance of Early Diagnosis
 Another hypothesis was related to relation between early diagnosis and survival rate.
 The results suggest that patients with early diagnosis have a higher survival rate compared to those who were not diagnosed early.
 Therefore, it is critical to increase the early detection rates.
 ## Machine Learning Models
-Two model were implemented for two different purpose:
+Different models were implemented for two different purpose:

 - **Predicting the survival rates of oral cancer patient.**
 This model had a good prediction performance on survival rate with 95.7% test accuracy.